ruslanmv/ETL-and-Machine-Learning/README.md

 In order to create the Pipeline, we need a server with Airflow, in our project let us create a simple Airflow Locally by uysing Docker.

+### Creating a personal access token in Git

+You should create a personal access token to use in place of a password with the command line or with the API.  here are the [instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

+Once you have a token, you can enter it instead of your password when performing Git operations over HTTPS

+### Create a repo in Github

+To put your DAGs of airflow u on GitHub, you'll need to create a repository for it to live in. [here instructions](https://docs.github.com/en/get-started/quickstart/create-a-repo)

 # Setting up Docker Compose